-Get ready to run faster than you've ever run in your life with Johannes, the wild dog who patrols a large urban park.
-Johannes sees all and reports to the park's three bison, who superintend the park and all goings-on from their enclosure.
-Every day brings surprises: new construction, mysterious objects, unpredictable humans, and unknown animals.
+The Eyes and the Impossible by Dave Eggers, illustrated by Shawn Harris construction, mysterious objects, unpredictable humans, and unknown animals.
 On top of that, a brush with captivity gives Johannes a bold new idea: freeing the bison.
 Dave Eggers combines lyrical prose with the quirky energy of a dog's perspective, resulting in a book that is simultaneously thought-provoking and hilarious.
 The book has themes of freedom, friendship, and purpose.